 College for All

 As a district, we are committed to ensuring that all Garland ISD students graduate with college credit in addition to their high school diplomas.
-With that in mind, our Board of Trustees has approved a College for All focus which includes steps to help every student earn at least six, with a goal of twelve hours of college credit before they leave GISD.
+With that in mind, our Board of Trustees has approved a College for All focus which includes steps to help every student earn least twelve hours of college credit or an industry certification before they leave GISD.

 Currently, GISD gives students the opportunity to accrue college credit through dual-credit, Advanced Placement and International Baccalaureate courses.
 Lakeview Centennial High School’s Collegiate Academy also allows students to graduate with both an associate degree (up to 60 credit hours) and a high school diploma.

 The district’s College for All focus will provide additional pathways for college, career and military readiness leading up to offering early college or Collegiate Academy programs at every high school.
 Each one will eventually have an area of specialization tied to a career pathway that is aligned with workforce trends in this region.